List of Deltora Quest characters: Mother Brightly

 Mother Brightly is the owner of Champions Inn in Rithmere.
 In secret, she is a servant of the Shadow Lord.
 She hosts the competitors of the annual Games and pretends to be a kindly, helpful, old lady.
 She only takes what her customers can afford and provides beds and food until the end of the Games.
 However, when the winner of the Games is about to leave her Inn, she will tell them of a mysterious horror that befalls all the champions as soon as they leave Rithmere.
 She advises them to leave for a secret passage that is normally used to transport Queen Bee Cider.
 When the champion emerges from the passage, he or she is then drugged and kidnapped by Grey Guards who then take them to the Shadowlands where they will duel in the Shadow Arena to provide entertainment.
 Also, any of the champion's gold or valuables are taken to be re-used in the games the following year as prizes.
 Mother Brightly also seems to be required to send reports to the Shadow Lord on the conditions and well-being of the fighters she sends there.
 She does this and tricks Lief and his friends, but with the help of Doom, they manage to escape.

+Ri-Nan

+Ri-Nan is a red-bearded, scheming Dread Gnome who is loyal to Gellick.
+He seemingly agrees with the group's plan to kill him while he sleeps, but when Lief tries, he wakes him up and exposes Gla-Thon and Fa-Glin as helping the companions, and demands that he be made leader in Fa-Glin's place.
+However, Gellick is disgusted that Ri-Nan is attempting to command him, and simply kills the traitor.
+In the anime, however, he is saved by the companions, realizes how foolish he had been, and reforms, even helping them in the final battle.